 - 513003 Other Instructional Personnel Curriculum/In-service.
 In-service instructors/participants and curriculum project developer.
-(Use function 6300-Planning, function 6400-Training; Charge Social Security/Medicare (7.65%), Workers' Compensation (.90%) and Unemployment Insurance (.10%)) - 514000 Long-Term Substitute Teacher Job #19 is assigned to this employee. - 515000 Instructional Assistant/Paraprofessional A non-certified staff member who is under the supervision of a classroom teacher.
+(Use function 6300-Planning, function 6400-Training; Charge Social Security/Medicare (7.65%), Workers' Compensation (.90%) and Unemployment Insurance (.10%)) - 514000 Long-Term Substitute Teacher Persons who substitute for classroom teachers wither on a full-time or part-time basis. - 515000 Instructional Assistant/Paraprofessional Persons who are paraprofessionals under the supervision of a classroom teacher.
 Included here are clinic assistants. - 515002 Terminal Sick Leave Payout - 515003 Instructional Assistant/Paraprofessional Curriculum/In-service.
-Inservice instructors/participants and curriculum project developer.
+In-service instructors/participants and curriculum project developer.
 (Use function 7730 only; Charge Social Security/Medicare (7.65%), Workers' Compensation (.90%) and Unemployment Insurance (.10%)) - 516000 Other Support Personnel Included here are all school board employees not listed in another category.
-Included here but not limited to secretaries, media tech assistants, data entry operators and bookkeepers. - 516001 Terminal Vacation Payout - 516002 Terminal Sick Leave Payout - 517000 Board Members Persons who serve as school board members.
+Examples include secretaries, media tech assistants, transportation workers, data entry operators and bookkeepers. - 516001 Terminal Vacation Payout - 516002 Terminal Sick Leave Payout - 517000 Board Members Persons who serve as school board members.

-^{}School cost centers may not use these objects with discretionary funds.
+School cost centers may not use these objects with discretionary funds.

-- Employee Benefits Amounts paid by the school system on behalf of employees.
+- 520000 Employee Benefits Amounts paid by the school system on behalf of employees.
 These amounts are not included in gross salary.
-Such payments are fringe benefits and while not paid directly to employees, is part of the cost of employing staff.
-Benefits are to be identified with the function in which the salaries were recorded. - 521000 Retirement A plan whereby a fund of money, built up through contributions from participants and the employer, is used to make regular payments to those who retire from service in the school system by reason of age, disability or length of service.
-(7.52%) - 522000 Social Security Contributions by District School Board employer's share of Social Security for district personnel.
-Also to be used for Medicare on temporary and part-time employees.
-(7.65%) - 523000 Group Insurance Expenditures to provide group insurance coverage for school personnel, such as life, health and accident. (\$6,386, tentative) - 529004 Workers' Compensation Expenditures to provide workers' compensation coverage. (.90%) - 529005 Unemployment Insurance Expenditures for unemployment insurance. (.10%)
+Such payments are fringe benefits, and while not paid directly to employees, is part of the cost of employing staff.
+Benefits should be identified with the function in which the salaries were recorded. - 521000 Retirement Employer's share of any state defined benefit plan arising from certain changes in the collective net pension liability, including benefits for employees assigned to federal programs.
+(7.52%, tentative) - 522000 Federal Insurance Contributions Act (FICA) Contributions of the employer's share of Social Security and Medicare for school district personnel.
+(7.65%) - 523000 Group Insurance Expenditures to provide group insurance coverage for school personnel, such as life, health and accident. (\$6,643, tentative) - 529004 Workers' Compensation Expenditures to provide workers' compensation coverage. (.90%) - 529005 Unemployment Compensation Expenditures for the school district's share of unemployment compensation claims arising from former employees. (.10%)